What Happens When You Can’t Trust Your Data?

 • Establish a standard naming convention & company-wide taxonomy

 We’re keen to hear any other tips you have to help teams build confidence in their product analytics.
-If you’re actively working on improving your product analytics, we hope you’ll join the Amplitude Community and share what you’ve learned.
-And sign up for a custom demo to discover Amplitude’s data governance features.
+If you’re actively working on improving your product analytics, we hope you’ll the Amplitude Community and share what you’ve learned.
+And for a custom demo to discover Amplitude’s data governance features.

 About the Author